IRATI/demonstrator/README.md

 where $K is a positive integer which identifies the VM.

-Each VMs runs in a minimal environment, which is an initramfs created using the buildroot framework (https://buildroot.org/).
-All the IRATI software and its dependencies are packed in less than 30 MB.
+Each VMs runs in a minimal environment, which is an RAM filesystem (initramfs) created using the buildroot framework (https://buildroot.org/).
+All the IRATI software and its dependencies (except for the kernel image) are packed in about 30 MB.

+A snapshot of both the kernel image and the file system the are available in the buildroot directory of this repository.

-Any modifications done on the VM filesystem is discarded when the scenario is torn down.
+Be aware that any modifications done on the VM filesystem are discarded when the scenario is torn down.

 ###############################################################################